xapundel/think2020/README.md

 ### Obtaining your lab user credentials

-To help you with finding your progress during making these scripts for edge configuration & deployment, and to start with test user credentials for lab completion, you should visit helper UI welcome page ([link on the helper UI]()) and click on `Obtain token` button.
+To see the progress during workshop and get test user credentials visit helper UI welcome page ([link on the helper UI]()) and click on `Obtain token` button.

 You can then see obtained user ID in place of button you clicked, and this user ID is also showing in the right-top corner of the helper UI page.